project-illium/illium-documentation/docs/node/multisig.md

 2. **Generate the view key pair**

-    There should be one view keypair per multisig address and the private key should be shared with each participant as they will need it to detect incoming paymants to the address.
+    There should be one view keypair per multisig address and the private key should be shared with each participant as they will need it to detect incoming payments to the address.

     ```
    $ ilxcli createmultisigviewkeypair